lydtechconsulting/component-test-framework/README.md

 - `component.test.configuration.filename`

 # Core properties
+The table shows the core configuration properties, with technology specific properties available in the sub documents mentioned in [Supported Technologies / Backing services](README.md#supported-technologiesbacking-services).
 | Property                                        | Usage                                                                                                                                                                                                                                                                                                                                                                           | Default                            |
 |-------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------|
 | component.test.configuration.filename           | The name of the file for the Testcontainers configuration overrides.
 Can only be set as a system property.
 If not set, will look for `component-test.properties`, `component-test.yaml` or `component-test-yml` in the test runtime classpath.
 If none of these files is present, then will use any system property overrides that are set.                                  |                                    |